crypticsurfer/Connor-Bishop-Professional-Portfolio-Assignment/README.md

 A portfolio designed to showcase my best work

 ## Description
 A simple portfolio website to showcase some of my best work.
-Accessability was considered throughout the development process, as well as an effort to make the CSS concise and highly readable.
+I tried to make the website easy to use and made an effort to explain the html and css with comments throughout.

 ## Credits
-- Thanks to Ruandré Janse van Rensburg for the social icon SVG codes, which can be found [here.](https://codepen.io/ruandre/pen/MWXxem)
-- [Autoprefixer](https://autoprefixer.github.io/) was used for all the vendor prefixes.
+Connor Bishop

 ## Installation